cap-js/docs/guides/security/authentication.md

 Additionally, authentication can be executed in a separate service, such as an ingress router of a service mesh.
 This decoupling allows for a flexible combination of authentication and authorization strategies.

-TODO: SAP internal
 For instance, in a Deploy-With-Confidence (DwC) context, CAP authentication can be delegated to a central ingress router component called Jupiter, which handles the authentication process independently.
+[TODO: SAP internal]

 ### Decoupled from Business Logic  { #key-concept-decoupled-coding }
 If required in rare cases, the CAP user API may be used, but application code should not be subject to change in case an integrated service changes its authentication strategy.